 The purpose of the central CampusAD is to migrate all these environments into a single AD forest to provide university-wide benefits.

 About 1,900 accounts adopt CampusAD a year.
 Units, colleges, and departments who choose to adopt CampusAD for their Active Directory services have the ability to manage their own organization unit (OU).
-IT Services uses the Quest ActiveRoles Server (ARS) software for management of OUs offers this tool as part of the CampusAD service.
+MSU IT uses the Quest ActiveRoles Server (ARS) software for management of OUs offers this tool as part of the CampusAD service.

-IT Services provides the Active Directory server infrastructure for units, relieving them from having to provide their own support and maintenance of Domain Controllers.
+MSU Information Technology provides the Active Directory server infrastructure for units, relieving them from having to provide their own support and maintenance of Domain Controllers.

 - Reduces overhead costs and resources.